 Goal 3: DSB will increase the quality of SE providers for individuals who are blind or severely visually impaired.

 Strategy: DSB will determine SE vendor standards targeted to meet the blindness and visual impairment needs of its participants.

-DSB provides information and training to SE providers.
+• DSB partners with ARS to provide information and training to SE providers.